Getting CCPA Compliant in California

-The bill offers transparency and more control over how consumer data is used, and affords legal action for California’s citizens to take if regulations are not met.
+The bill offers transparency and more control over how consumer data is used and affords legal action for California’s citizens to take if regulations are not met.

 WHO THE CCPA EFFECTS

-If you run campaigns or market in California, you must be complaint with the CCPA, even if your business is located in another state or even another country.
+If you run campaigns or market in California, you must be compliant with the CCPA, even if your business is located in another state or even another country.
 To be more specific, here are the criteria for your company to fall into the confines of the CCPA: A for-profit company that does business in California and fits into one or more of these categories:

 - Generates a gross revenue of $25 million or more